The logarithmic Picard group and its tropicalization: The logarithmic Picard group

 This gives a formal collection of elements of $H^1(X_n, M_{X'}^{\rm gp})$, where $X_n$ is the reduction of $X$ modulo $t^{n+1}$, for every $n \geq 0$, whose image in $H^1(X_n, \overnorm M_{X'}^{\rm gp})$ is nonzero.
 However, $H^1(X, \overnorm M_{X'}^{\rm gp}) = 0$, so this formal collection cannot be integrated.

 \begin{proposition} Let $X'$ and $S'$ be as above and let $Z$ be either the category fibered in groupoids on $\LogSch/S'$ whose value is the groupoid of $\logGm$-torsors on $X'_T$, or the the sheaf of isomorphism classes of such.
 Then $Z$ has no logarithmically smooth cover by a logarithmic scheme. \end{proposition} \begin{proof} Suppose that $U$ is a logarithmic scheme and $U \to Z$ is a logarithmically smooth cover.
-Then the formal family of points $S'_n \to Z$ constructed above lifts to $S'_n \to U$.
+Choose $S'$ as in the discussion preceding the statement of the proposition, with algebraically closed residue field.
+Since the logarithmic structure of $S'_0$ is valuative, the map $S'_0 \to Z$ lifts to $U$.
+Then the formal family of points $S'_n \to Z$ constructed above lifts to $S'_n \to U$ by the infinitesimal criterion for logarithmic smoothness.
 Since $U$ is a logarithmic scheme, this family can be integrated to a map $S' \to U$, and therefore the maps $S'_n \to Z$ can be integrated to $S' \to Z$.
 We have just seen no such integration exists. \end{proof}